-The level of exposure ranges from 0 to 100%, classifying companies into 5 categories, and gives rise to an evaluation of the level of positive contribution to the Sustainable Transition, according to a "sustainable transition" benchmark specific to DNCA Finance (see appendix "Sustainable Transition" reference framework and linkage with the Sustainable Development Goals).
+The level of exposure ranges from 0 to 100%, classifying companies into 5 categories, and gives rise to an evaluation of the level of positive contribution to the Sustainable Transition, according to a "sustainable transition" benchmark specific to DNCA Finance (see appendix Sustainable Transition" benchmark and linkage with the Sustainable Development Goals).
 The distribution of the universe is independent of our evaluation.